 Hair loss is an event that a majority of men will encounter in their lives, with nearly two-thirds of American men experiencing some amount of hair loss by age 35.
 Hair loss is a multi-billion dollar industry.
 But unfortunately, some of the popular treatments for hair loss can cause erectile dysfunction as a side effect!
 Thankfully, a host of treatment options are available for men who want to retain both their looks and a good sex life at the office of Hayle Aldren, MD, in Phoenix.
 Dr. Aldren provides the latest natural and medical treatments for hair loss that preserve your sex life while keeping your head of hair healthy and fuller, longer.
-To learn more, call Dr. Aldren to schedule your consultation or book your visit online today.
+To learn more, call Dr. Aldren to schedule your consultation today.

 By far the most common is Male Pattern Hair Loss (MPHL), also known as androgenic or androgenetic alopecia (AGA).
 The hairline starts receding at the temples, and later on top of the head.
 Hairs gradually get thinner and more breakable, and finally lose color, as the shedding of hair increases and the extent of hair loss spreads.
 This kind of hair loss is believed to be partly genetic and partly hormonal.
 Hair loss is progressive if not treated.

 Less common is Alopecia Areata (AA), an autoimmune condition, where hair loss occurs in patchy bald spots, sometimes in unusual locations.
 The amount of hair loss can range from a single spot to losing hair everywhere on the whole body.
 Other kinds of hair loss are due to thyroid problems or can occur as a result of medical procedures or drugs.